Algonquin median real estate price is $101,570, which is less expensive than 90.3% of Kentucky neighborhoods and 95.2% of all U.S. neighborhoods.

 Renter-occupied real estate is dominant in the Algonquin neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 95.4%, which is higher than 98.1% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-American households most often have a car, and regularly they have two or three.
-But households in the Algonquin neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Algonquin neighborhood have a highly unusual car ownership.
 22.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.8% of U.S. neighborhoods.

 Did you know that the Algonquin neighborhood has more Sub-Saharan African and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 23.0% of this neighborhood's residents have Sub-Saharan African ancestry and 10.8% have African ancestry.